yogurt-foundation/yogurt-css-documentation/docs/filters/filter-blur.md

 ## Filter Blur

-Utility for manipulating blur effects apply to almost all elements.
+Utility for sets filter blur effect to an element.

 ### Class